12 Types of Mobile Testing With Real-life Examples (2022 Updated)

 Now, Testsigma supports inspection and execution of your mobile test cases without any setup at your end.
 To know more about portable test cases, watch the webinar recording here.

 2. Usability Testing

-The mobile application is tested for a good user experience, good standard layout, intuitiveness of the UI, ease of use by the user.
+Testing mobile applications checks for a good user experience, good standard layout, intuitiveness of the UI, and users’ ease of use.
 The users should be able to perform tasks on the application quickly without putting in the effort to understand the layout and buttons.

-Usability testing is done with real devices and real users to gain actual insights about the user experience.
-The users are provided with test cases/tasks to complete on the application and then a questionnaire is provided to them.
-The feedback received during the usability testing is used to enhance the application for more user-friendliness and bug removal.
+Usability testing reqires real devices to perform and users to gain insights into the user experience.
+The users are provided with test cases/tasks to complete on the application, and then a questionnaire is provided to them.
+The feedback from the usability testing helps to enhance the application for user-friendliness and bug removal.